Acts 1 - John Karmelich

 mouth of David concerning Judas, who served as guide for those who arrested

-Jesus-- 17 he was one of our number and
+Jesus.
+17 He was one of our number and shared in this

 a)

-here are the disciples, and other followers of Jesus.
-About 120 in number at this point.
+Okay, here are the disciples and other followers of Jesus.
+About 120 in number, at this point.
 Peter

 assumes leadership.
 If you studied Peter from the